Why is the Northern Forest Center promoting automated wood heat?

 There are more incentives for wood heat than ever before, and the Center continues to advocate for additional state and federal funding.
-Download this chart to view the options available now, including those associated with the Center's Model Neighborhood Project.
+Download this chart to see current incentives, including those associated with the Center's Model Neighborhood Project.
 Another resource is DSIRE, the Database of State Incentives for Renewables and Efficiency.
 Federal tax credits similar to those offered for solar and wind power are not yet available but a proposed "Biomass Thermal Utilization Act" would change this.

 What about financing options?